ckan/ckan/doc/datastore-setup.rst

 Set URLs
 --------

-Now, uncomment the :ref:`ckan.datastore.write_url` and :ref:`ckan.datastore.read_url` lines in your CKAN config file and edit them if necessary:
+Now, uncomment the :ref:`ckan.datastore.write_url` and :ref:`ckan.datastore.read_url` lines in your CKAN config file and edit them if necessary.

 .. parsed-literal::